to help you

 The small number of people who opt in to join the Foundation Membership also receive a quarterly one-on-one coaching session with Davina.
 They also receive email feedback up to six pieces of communication across a year.

-I can only offer 8 places at this level at any one time.
+I can only offer 8 places at this level at any one time and announce opportunities to join to our waitlist only.

 How long will it take to complete the program?